silverstripe-archive/silverstripe-mobile/README.md

 and can serve a different SilverStripe theme to them.
 The module can either use redirection to a separate mobile domain, or serve mobile optimized content under the same URLs.
-It includes a default "blackcandymobile" theme to demonstrate the effects.

 The codebase relies on server-side device detection based on user agent strings, which is an [unreliable](http://www.brettjankord.com/2013/01/10/active-development-on-categorizr-has-come-to-an-end/) way to determine if a device is considered to be "mobile".